Grilled Eggplant in Sweet Chili Garlic Sauce Recipe

 - How To Make Grilled Eggplant –

-- Toss the cut up eggplant with some oil (I do this in a ziplock bag), then arrange on preheated to low heat grill.
+- To grill: Toss the cut up eggplant with some oil (I do this in a ziplock bag), or use a spray bottle like this one to lightly spray the eggplants with oil.
+Then arrange them on a preheated to low heat grill.
 Make sure the grill is absolutely clean and well sprayed with nonstick spray, or wiped with an oiled paper towel to prevent the eggplant from sticking.
 Rotate each piece to promote even cooking.

 - When the eggplant has good grill marks and is soft, but not mushy, add the Chinese eggplant pieces to a bowl, cover with plastic wrap and allow to sit for 30 minutes to an hour.
 This will allow it to finish cooking from the steam, while still retaining shape.